SupradeepDanturti/Dashboard-And-EDA-On-FIFA-World-Cup/README.md

-# Dashboard On FIFA World Cup Dataset
+# Dashboard and EDA On FIFA World Cup Dataset
 > This project consists of EDA on FIFA World Cup dataset which is shown in a dashboard built using Plotly and Flask in python.